Charlton Athletic F.C. 7–6 Huddersfield Town A.F.C.: The match

-But then the match turned.
-Charlton drew back two goals in the next two minutes, with a Summers pass put into back of the Huddersfield net by Johnny "Buck" Ryan, and then Summers scoring a second goal with his weaker right foot, to leave Charlton two behind, 5–3.
+But then, Charlton drew back two goals in the next two minutes, with a Summers pass put into back of the Huddersfield net by Johnny "Buck" Ryan, and then Summers scoring a second goal with his weaker right foot, to leave Charlton two behind, 5–3.
 Huddersfield could not find a way to stop Charlton's probing attack on the increasingly treacherous pitch.
 Within 16 minutes of scoring his first goal, Summers completed his hat trick, again with his right foot, and Charlton were only one behind, 5–4.
 What remained of the home crowd had come alight, cheering their team on, and Summers scored his fourth goal and then his fifth, all right-footed, to give Charlton the lead for the first time in the match, 6–5, with just 9 minutes to play.
 Charlton had scored five goals in 18 minutes, the last three by Summers within the space of 8 minutes, and Charlton were still ten men against eleven.
 Huddersfield's manager Bill Shankly was nonplussed.

 With 4 minutes left, Stan Howard found an equaliser for Huddersfield with a shot that deflected off Charlton defender John Hewie and past Willie Duff into his own goal, 6–6.
 With barely seconds left, Summers put in a final cross, which Ryan put past the Huddersfield goalkeeper Sandy Kennon.
 The referee blew his whistle moments after the restart, and Charlton had won a famous victory, 7–6.
 Ecstatic Charlton supporters invaded the pitch and carried their team from the field cheering.
 The team came back out into the main stand to accept their supporters' congratulations.